day8/re-frame/README.md

 Nothing about re-frame is the slightest bit original or clever.
 You'll find no ingenious use of functional zippers, transducers or core.async.
-I claim is a good thing (although, for the record, one day I'd love to develop something original and clever).
+This is a good thing (although, for the record, one day I'd love to develop something original and clever).

-Using re-frame, you WILL be able to break your application code into distinct pieces.
+Using re-frame, you will be able to break your application code into distinct pieces.
 Each of these pieces can be easily described, understood and tested independently.
 These pieces will (mostly) be pure functions.